-Suspects sought after Florida drive-by shooting wounds 10
+Suspects sought after Florida drive-by shooting wounds 11

 Taylor said investigators believe the shooting was a targeted attack and wasn’t random.
 Some of the shooting victims were cooperating but others weren’t, detectives said.

-Police said marijuana was found at the scene of the shooting, and investigators believe drug sales were taking place.
+Police said marijuana packaged for sale was found at the scene of the shooting, and investigators believe drug sales were taking place.

-Taylor described the neighborhood as “challenged,” a place where a lot of renters resided, and he said the police had focused a lot of attention on the area in recent years.
+Taylor described the neighborhood of cinder block and wood frame bungalows with small yards as “challenged,” a place where a lot of renters resided, and he said the police had focused a lot of attention on the area in recent years.
+Many of the homes had bars on the windows, and on Tuesday multiple bullet holes could be seen in the window of a nearby apartment building near the empty lot where the shootings took place.

+Miguel Joseph, a neighborhood resident, said drug dealing was common at the lot, and he believed the suspects came from outside the neighborhood.

+“That’s all they do, every day,” Joseph said of the drug selling.
+“I hope they don’t come here anymore.”

 “It’s a tough neighborhood and there are some challenges,” Taylor said.
 “We’ve put a lot of resources and manpower in trying to fix that.”